raoconnor/raoconnor.github.io/_posts/2025-11-03-if-not-vmware.md

 - Currently only supports Dell, with Pure Storage nearing general availability

 These constraints are **engineering-driven**, not punitive.
 They are concerned about the support impact of a rushed, poorly engineered solution.
-It seems to me Nutanix is moving in the opposite direction from VMware — **more customers at lower revenue**, which strains engineering and support but speaks volumes about their brand values.
+It seems to me Nutanix is moving in the opposite direction from VMware — **more customers at lower revenue**, which increases engineering and support costs but speaks volumes about their brand values.

 #MCExperts, #MCX